-The Bank's business mission is to provide financial advisory services to private individuals, enterprises and the public sector primarily in Trøndelag and Nordvestlandet, to enable them to realise their goals through the facilities it provides for investment, saving, payments and protection of lives and assets.
+The Bank's business mission is to provide financial advisory services to private individuals, enterprises and the public sector primarily in North and South Trøndelag, Møre and Romsdal and Sogn and Fjordane, to enable them to realise their goals through the facilities it provides for investment, saving, payments and protection of lives and assets.
 We also provide real estate agency, asset management, leasing and accountancy services in the same geographical areas and to the same customer groups.

 Our core values are closeness and capableness.
 That means being close to our customers through personal contact and taking the initiative to meet the customer with the best advice and products as well as being a pro-active mainstay in the region.
 Capableness entails offering a broad range of products that is right for the times, and having a professionally competent staff with high quality skills.
 We strive for high ethical standards in everything we do and want our customers to feel that their need for financial advice and services is met in a professional and expert manner.
-SpareBank 1 SMN's central goals and strategies are also described in a chapter in this annual report.
+SpareBank 1 SMN's central goals and strategies are also described in a special section in the Directors' report.

-ECC capital and dividends
+EC capital and dividends

 The Board of Directors continuously assesses the capital situation in light of the company's goals, strategy and desired risk profile.
-As at 31 December 2011 SpareBank 1 SMN's equity capital totalled NOK 8.35 bn.
-Based on rules established for calculating financial institutions' capital adequacy, the company's total capital measured 12.0 per cent of risk weighted assets and tier 1 capital 10.4 per cent.
-The authorities' minimum requirements are 8 per cent and 4 per cent respectively.
-The Bank aims for a total capital ratio of 13 per cent and a tier 1 capital ratio of 11 per cent.
+As at 31 December 2012 SpareBank 1 SMN's equity capital totalled NOK 10,0 bn.
+As of year end tier 1 capital adequacy was 11.3 per cent and the common equity tier 1 ratio was 10.0 per cent.
+After a thorough assessment, the Board of SpareBank 1 SMN has decided to revise the Bank's capital plan.
+As part of this process it plans to increase the common tier 1 ratio to 12.5 per cent by the end of 2015.

 These targets are in line with the Bank's goals, strategy and risk profile.
-The Bank has implemented a tool for measuring economic capital and risk-adjusted return in the credit area, but will not be adjusting its capital adequacy targets until further notice.
-For further reference to the capital adequacy framework (Basel II), see the chapter dealing with risk and capital allocation in this annual report.
+The Bank has introduced a tool for measuring economic capital and risk-adjusted return in the credit area, but will not be adjusting its capital adequacy targets until further notice.
+For a further account of the rules governing capital adequacy and the principles on which SpareBank 1 SMN bases its assessment of capital need, see the chapter dealing with risk and capital allocation in this annual report.